domeru369/social-buzz-project/README.md

 - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity

 # Business Task
+I was tasked with conducting an analysis to identify their top 5 categories.
 * Conduct an analysis of Social Buzz content categories that highlights the top 5 categories with the largest aggregate popularity
 * Gain and translate insights into actionable marketing strategies for Social Buzz
 * Presentation of findings and recommendations to the Social Buzz executive team.